CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 - `member-profile`, this `ProfileSchema` represents a member and is the result of joining the `member-base-ds` and `member-flu-risk-file-ds` DataSouces.
 - `member-profile-no-job`

-See [build-profiles](../build-profiles/README.md) for an example of using ProfileSchemas.
+See [build-profiles](../build-profiles/README.md) for an example of using Profile Schemas.

 ### Secrets